yjwong1999/AL-based-FL-for-Multi-Task-Disaster-Detection-Model/README.md

 # AL-based-FL-for-Multi-Task-Disaster-Detection-Model
 This repo provides some of the codes used in our research project doi-to-be-filled

+## Overview of Our Project
+bullet or numbered points of our novelty show images of our mtl model show images of rsa show images of our decoupled FL

 ## Overview of Federated Learning

 Federated learning (FL) is an approach to Machine Learning (ML) or Deep Learning (DL), where a shared global model is trained across many participating clients that keep their training data locally.
 Some of the popular existing FL framework inclucdes (i) [Google's TensorFlow Federated (TFF)](https://www.tensorflow.org/federated/tutorials/tutorials_overview) and (ii) [Intel's Open Federated Learning (OpenFL)](https://github.com/intel/openfl).